DannyArends/CTLmapping/README.md

 QTL analysis, providing additional insights overlooked by the classical QTL approach.

+### Cite CTL mapping

+When this package was helpful, please (read) and cite the upcoming paper here:
+[TODO: http://biorxiv.org/ DOI] in your publication, when (re-)using the any code or data provided by this package, please also cite: [TODO: Github/Zenodo DOI] for future code and data references.
+Citations are also available for import in bibtex format [TODO: bibtex with DOIs].

 ### Installing the R package
 The quickest way to start mapping CTLs, is to install the package directly into R from Github using the devtools package: